top of page

 3. Analysis: The processed data can be analyzed to extract information, such as elevations, distances, areas, and volumes.

-Applications of Drone Surveying
+Applications of 3d Drone Mapping Surveying

 • Construction: Monitoring progress, measuring volumes, and creating as-built models.